Tick tock of terror: Timeline of Hawaii missile alert snafu

-The missile threat mistakenly sent Saturday by Hawaii officials came just a few minutes after a shift change at state Emergency Operations Center in Diamond Head Crater.
+The missile alert mistakenly sent Saturday by Hawaii officials came just a few minutes after a shift change at state Emergency Operations Center in Diamond Head Crater.
 Here's a timeline of what happened:

 8:05 a.m. — Workers initiate routine test of the emergency alert system.